Aria-vero-s/enviro/README.md

 ### Solved bugs

 - The wrong answers (or user typos) were sent to the google sheet and thus interfered with the exactitude of the answer compilation.
 The problem was the code 'answers_list.append(answer)' in the else statement.
 The fix was to simply remove that line of code.
+- The endMessage() function was returning both "You are the first participant" message and the results.
+The issue was fixed by adding sys.exit()
+- the error message ImportError: No module named gspread was fixed by installing gspread again
+-

 ## Bugs remaining